 - Pour into a jar, using a jam funnel if needed.

 - Place into the fridge overnight, or until ready to use.

 - Will keep for up to 3 week in the fridge.
 Can be frozen into ice cubes for use later on.

 How to Use Irish Sea Moss Gel in Raw Food Recipes

-Irish sea moss gel is great for making raw cakes, enabling you to use less nuts.
+Irish sea moss gel is great for including in some raw vegan desserts, enabling you to use less nuts.
 It’s particularly good for raw chocolate desserts, because the strong taste of chocolate masks what slight taste there is in it.